SoftDev4Research/open-source-software/README.md

 The draft is open for comments in a [google doc](https://docs.google.com/document/d/1C8sWr-r9RJBO-RZaDtgjmlHLHCyTHxsBrD6I12vknQs/edit)

 ### Snapshots
-We are taking snapshots to have a reference of previus versions and modifications.
+We are taking snapshots to have a reference of previus versions and modifications

-## Contributors
-[List of contributors](https://docs.google.com/spreadsheets/d/1JyFX5q2CQU7gzTuXrHrxKWYthnE9YcNWmu-qtB-nNxc/edit?usp=sharing) in the SoftDev4LS group and the open source policy

 Date | Version
 --- | ---